How many companies does it take to create dozens of materials for an event with 10,000 attendees, with 48 hours from design files to finished product?

 In 2014, Sean Harrington and an all-volunteer board of directors were organizing the 9th annual Portland Retro Gaming Expo.

 In addition to all the other details they had to manage, their collateral needs included everything from small-formal digital and offset printing to wide-format flexible and rigid signage – a workload that would over-tax the small poster and sign shops around town.
 Sean decided to have one printer handle the street pole banners for outside the venue, and spread out the other print projects to different shops.
 Of course, each project would have to be overseen separately.
 And of course, he was working on very tight turnaround times.
 It was a monumental task.

-Then he found Premier.
-He met with our account director Mitch Craghead, had a tour of our facility, and was so impressed that he no longer felt the need to go anywhere else.
-We were the one printer with the fastest, most sophisticated large and small printers operating 24 hours a day, and the customer service to get it all done — often with just 48 hours from receipt of the graphics to finished product.
+Then he found Premier and had a tour of our facility, and was so impressed that he no longer felt the need to go anywhere else.
+We were the one printer with the fastest, most sophisticated presses operating 24 hours a day, plus the customer service to get it all done — often with just 48 hours from receipt of the graphics to finished product.

 After finishing our sixth year of working together, the process is as fluid as a well-oiled machine.
 We start talking months in advance, mapping out our logistics plan, and building a countdown schedule that worked back from the event date.
 We produce all the street pole banners, more than 50 one-off free-standing way-finding signage, a dozen giant hanging banners, 6,000 multi-page programs, collectible artist-commissioned posters, and the wildly popular attendee badges that Sean designs as tributes to key points in video game history.